karandave211/karandave211.github.io/_posts/2026-04-27-keyword-research-local-gym-ahmedabad.md

 tags:
   - Keyword Research
   - Local SEO
-excerpt: "Step‑by‑step keyword research for a local gym using free tools.
-Includes 5 target keywords and search volume data."
+excerpt: "How I found 45 keyword ideas, filtered to 5 high‑intent terms, and recommended a page structure.
+Free tools only."
 ---
 ## The Challenge